Dylon Powley: Club career

-In 2016, Powley began playing for Premier Development League side Calgary Foothills and made twelve regular season appearances and five playoff appearances that season.
+In 2016, Powley began playing with the Calgary Foothills in the Premier Development League.
 His penalty save against Seattle Sounders U-23 in the Northwest Division playoff game would begin Foothills' run to the PDL Championship that season, where they would ultimately lose out to the Michigan Bucks.
-He would be named Supporters MVP for the 2016 season.
-The following season, he made fourteen regular season appearances and one playoff appearance.
+He would be named the Foothills Rookie of the year, Foothills Fan Choice Award, and the PDL All Conference Playoff Goalkeeper of the Year for the 2016 season.